staudenmeir/eloquent-json-relations/README.md

 #### Array of Objects

-You can also store the records as objects with additional pivot attributes:
+You can also store pivot records as objects with additional attributes:

 ```php
 class User extends Model